sanskar-singh-2403/ec3/README.md

 # EC3 - Elastic compute cloud companion

-This script allows you to manage your AWS EC2 instances using keywords defined in a mapping file.
+This script allows you to manage your AWS EC2 instances using aliases defined in a mapping file.
 You can start, stop, list, and check the status of instances.

 ## Problem